dat3Cph/material/docs/frontend/javascript_react/execises/codelab.md

 # Codelab

-This CodeLab exercise is designed to help you getting to know JavaScript and the DOM.
+This CodeLab day designed to help you getting to know JavaScript and the DOM.

 ## 1. The assignments